prasunanand/prasunanand.github.io/_posts/2016-08-22-gsoc16-project-report-port-nmatrix-to-jruby.markdown

 **Result:**

-1. NMatrix-JRuby is currently slower than NMatrix-MRI when we are dealing with two dimensional matrices.
+1. For, two dimensional matrices, NMatrix-JRuby is currently slower than NMatrix-MRI for matrix multiplication, and matrix decomposition functionalities(calculating determinant and factorizing a matrix).
+NMatrix-JRuby is faster than NMatrix-MRI for other functionalities of a two dimensional matrix, like addition, subtraction, trigonometic operations, etc.

-2. However, NMatrix-JRuby is a clear winner when we are working with matrices of arbitrary dimension.
+2. NMatrix-JRuby is a clear winner when we are working with matrices of arbitrary dimension.

 ## **Test Report**